-- A. No group or individual may conduct a sales campaign in residence halls, classrooms, administrative buildings, or any other campus location. - B. Private individuals, students or non-resident students may not conduct a sales campaign in residence halls, classrooms, administrative buildings or at any other campus location.

-- C. Door-to-door sales are prohibited.
-Placing door hangers on residence halls or signs on cars in University owned parking lots is prohibited. - D. Nothing herein shall be construed as prohibiting commercial solicitation to individual students by telephone, mail, or email. - E. Any solicitation of a commercial nature on campus requires University approval.
+- A. No group or individual may conduct a sales campaign in residential communities, classrooms, administrative buildings, or any other campus location. - B. Private individuals, students or non-residential students may not conduct a sales campaign in residential communities, classrooms, administrative buildings or at any other campus location. - C. Door-to-door sales are prohibited.
+Placing door hangers on residential communities or signs on cars in University owned parking lots is prohibited. - D. Nothing herein shall be construed as prohibiting commercial solicitation to individual students by telephone, mail, or email. - E. Any solicitation of a commercial nature on campus requires University approval.
 Please contact the Division of Student Affairs for more information.